RockLib/RockLib.Messaging/docs/Kafka.md

   - List of brokers as a CSV list of broker host or host:port.
 - messageTimeoutMs (optional, defaults to 10000)
   - Local message timeout.
 This value is only enforced locally and limits the time a produced message waits for successful delivery.
 A time of 0 is infinite.
 This is the maximum time librdkafka may use to deliver a message (including retries).
 Delivery error occurs when either the retry count or the message timeout are exceeded.

+And the second has the following parameters:

+- name
+  - The name of the instance of KafkaSender.
+- topic
+  - The topic to produce messages to.
+- producer
+  - The Kafka IProducer to use for sending messages.

 ---